South America is home to an impressive array of magic mushroom strains, many of which are known for their larger-than-average size and high potency.

-The Xapuri strain is a variety of psilocybin mushrooms first collected in South America sometime around 2009.
-The original sample was collected in Brazil, supposedly on the side of BR317, a highway stretching from Boca de Acre to Senador Guiomard in the State of Acre.
+The Xapuri strain was first collected in Brazil in 2009.
+The original sample was supposedly collected on the side of BR317, a highway stretching from Boca de Acre to Senador Guiomard in the State of Acre.

 Most people who take these shrooms state that the experience is far more intense than most other strains.
-There are no good sources of quantified information on the tryptamine content of Xapuri to date, but we estimate the potency to be somewhere between 1 and 2% on average for this strain based on its subjective effects.
+There are no good sources of quantified information on the tryptamine content of Xapuri to date.
+Still, we estimate the potency to be somewhere between 1% and 2% on average for this strain based on its subjective effects.

-We often turn to the Oakland Hyphae Psilocybin Cup results to get the most recent reports of expert-grown psilocybin mushroom potencies — however, there was no Xapuri entry in the most recent competition (2021).
+We often turn to the Oakland Hyphae Psilocybin Cup results to get the most recent reports of expert-grown psilocybin mushroom potencies — however, there was no Xapuri samples have ever been entered into the competition.

 Where to Buy Xapuri Shroom Spores